waloodisky/chess/README.md

-An offline pvp chess app written in python (pygame) that lacks checks, checkmates, draws and promotion.
+An offline pvp chess app written in pygame that lacks checks, checkmates, draws and promotion.

 left click to select and move.